 2. Try to book accommodation as close to favoured locations as possible, just to make it easy when you get there.
 Your independence is everything and details like easy access to the sites, the ability to have a hire car, or even just a microwave at your accommodation to save you eating out every night can make a huge difference.

 3. Don’t get sucked in by glamorous details.
 Often the best experiences have nothing to do with your surrounds and everything to do with friendly people, great service and friendships made.
-You can find that in a caravan park.
+You can find that in an Aussie caravan park – I think we have the best in the world.

 Time works to your advantage when you’re planning a family holiday.
 While you often see great “last-minute” deals, which might work for the single or the spontaneous, but the fact is that, for families, the best and cheapest airfares and accommodation deals are had by booking early.